MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ## Use the link feature

-To help you set up initial environment, we've prepared the following online guide on how to prepare your SQL Server environment to use with the link feature for SQL Managed Instance:
+To help you set up the initial environment, review the guide how to prepare your SQL Server environment to use with the link feature for SQL Managed Instance:

 - [Prepare environment for the link](managed-instance-link-preparation.md)